 Notably, many other universities host innovation contests that are housed within business schools and overseen by business school faculty and staff.
 Big Ideas believes, however, that to succeed in an entrepreneurial endeavor, all students, regardless of discipline, benefit from approaching social challenges from a wide range of viewpoints.
 The Big Ideas contest benefits from being housed at a center focused on global issues and from partnerships developed with business, engineering, social sciences, public health, economics, and other key departments.
 With this interdisciplinary approach, the Big Ideas contest is uniquely positioned to offer to early-stage changemakers a wide range of perspectives and resources.

 As the number of applications has risen consistently each contest year, Big Ideas has added human resources accordingly.
-During the 2016-2017 Contest year, staff roles include the following:
+During the 2018-2019 Contest year, staff roles included the following:

 Program Director (Staff Position – 100%):

 The Big Ideas Program Director is responsible for developing and managing all aspects of the Big Ideas program.
 This includes both short-term objectives and longterm planning.
 The primary responsibilities of the Program Director include: establishing the vision and strategy of the contest, developing sponsorships and new categories, maintaining relationships with partner organizations and schools, reporting, hiring, and advisin

 Program Manager and Student Advisor (Staff Position – 100%):